 Element 7.3.1.
-Methods of auditing include both visual assessment and if possible one of the following tools: residual bio burden or environmental marking.
+Methods of auditing include both visual assessment and if possible one of the following tools: residual bio burden or environmental marking8.
+[Core element]

 Element 7.3.2.
 Results of cleaning audits are collated and analysed with feedback to staff.
 [Core element]